 The Opal Museum is a physical location in Brisbane where you can experience the wonder of opal.
-The opal Museum was build for one reason...
+The opal Museum was built for one reason...

 To give visitors a GREAT experience before they find their own perfect opal.

 Firstly, we do have an online store but this website is not it.
-If you are looking for our online shop please click here.
+If you are looking for our online shop please visit here.

-My name’s Geoff McDonald, Now before we go further I just want to clarify what this website is for.
-It's purpose is to do to two things.
+My name’s Geoff McDonald, now before we go further I just want to clarify what this website is for.
+Its purpose is to do two things.